MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/publish.md

 Distribution options and processes for Microsoft 365-enabled Teams apps are the same as for traditional Teams apps.

-After it's published, your app will be discoverable as an installable app from the Outlook and Microsoft 365 app stores, in addition to the Teams store.
+After it's published, your app will be discoverable as an installable app from the Outlook and Microsoft 365 app stores, in addition to the Microsoft Teams Store.
 Your app uses the permissions defined in Teams across Outlook and Microsoft 365.
 Teams admins can [manage access to Teams apps across Microsoft 365](/microsoftteams/manage-third-party-teams-apps) for users in their organization.

 :::image type="content" source="images/outlook-office-app-store.png" alt-text="The screenshot is an example that shows Outlook and microsoft365.com (formerly office.com) install screens for the SurveyMonkey and MURAL Teams apps.":::